zerofltexx/custom-conversation/use-cases/README.md

 3. **Example Configurations**: YAML snippets and complete examples
 4. **Helper Scripts**: Additional code to extend functionality for specific scenarios

+Note that the content in this directory supplements the main documentation but focuses on specific implementation patterns rather than general configuration.
+Always refer to the main README for basic setup and configuration options.

 ## Contributing

 If you've developed an interesting use case for Custom Conversation that you'd like to share, please consider contributing it to this directory.
 Follow the existing structure and include: